PalisadoesFoundation/talawa-api/docs/docs/docs/getting-started/installation.md

 devcontainer up --workspace-folder .
 ```

-12. When the container installation is complete, the last line of out put should look like this:
+12. When the container installation is complete, the last line of output should look like this:

 ```
 ...